Finite sets, mappings, cardinals, and arithmetic in intuitionistic New Foundations: Frege cardinals

 That formula can be stratified, since we have already shown that $x \sim y$ is definable in \INF.
 Therefore the definition of $Z$ is legal.

-We will show $Z$ contains Frege zero and is closed under Frege successor. $Z$ contains Frege zero since the only member of Frege zero is the empty set, and the only set in one-to-one correspondence with the empty set is $\empty$ itself.
+We will show $Z$ contains $\zero$ and is closed under Frege successor. $Z$ contains $\zero$ since the only member of $\zero$ is the empty set, and the only set in one-to-one correspondence with the empty set is $\emptyset$ itself.

 Ad the closure under Frege successor: Suppose $\kappa \in Z$, and $x \in \kappa^+$, and $f:x \to y$ is one-to-one and onto.
 Then $x = u \cup \{a\}$ for some $u \in \kappa$ and $a \not\in u$.
 Let $g$ be $f$ restricted to $u$, and let $v$ be the range of $g$.
 Then $g: u\to v$ is one-to-one and onto.
 Since $\kappa \in Z$ and $u \in \kappa$, we have $v \in \kappa$.
 Let $b = f(a)$.
 Then $b \not\in v$, since $f$ is one-to-one.
 Then $v \cup \{b\} \in \kappa^+$.